haystack-hq/cli/readme.md

 # Haystack CLI
-A command line interface do build and deploy haystacks.
+A command line interface to build and deploy haystacks.

 ## Contributing Requirements
 * Create supporting docs at /docs
 ..* Add change history to the /docs/release-notes.md file
 * Add Gherkin stories for Behavior Driven Development at /tests
 * 100% code test coverage

 ---